Sergey004/Quest2-VRC/README.md

 Zeroconf discovery tested on v55 (Android 12 based) [Zeroconf discovery addon](https://github.com/Sergey004/Quest2-VRC/releases/tag/New_Addon)

-OpenRGB functions tested only on MSI Mystic Light (AKA MSI-RGB)
+OpenRGB function works on all supported devices which supports OpenRGB itself

 *I think [any](https://github.com/Sergey004/E1.31-to-OSC) RGB controller that is supported in OpenRGB will work...*